LLAMAFUZZ: Large Language Model Enhanced Greybox Fuzzing: Experiment

 To understand the contributions of the LLM mutation, we conducted a more detailed investigation.
-Bug XML006 (CVE-2017-9048) demonstrates that randomness-only mutation is insufficient, a comprehension understanding through structure is necessary.
-XML006 is a stack-based buffer overflow vulnerable in libxml2, to trigger it the mutator must recursively dump the element content definition into a char buffer \textit{buf} of size \textit{size}.
-At the end of the routine, the mutator appends two more characters to exceed the \textit{size}.
-In our experiment, only {\fuzzername} triggered this bug.
-Proving {\fuzzername} can facilitate the host fuzzers with the capability of finding bugs.
+Bug XML006 (CVE-2017-9048) demonstrated that randomness-only mutation was insufficient; a comprehensive understanding through structure is necessary.
+XML006 is a stack-based buffer overflow vulnerability in libxml2.
+To trigger it, the mutator must recursively dump the element content definition into a char buffer \textit{buf} of size \textit{size}.
+At the end of the routine, the mutator appended two more characters to exceed the \textit{size}.
+In our experiment, only {LLAMAFUZZ} triggered this bug, demonstrating that {LLAMAFUZZ} can facilitate the host fuzzers with the capability of finding bugs.